jj3128/BellyFlopEngine/README.md

 Add "from BellyFlopEngine import*" to the top of the python file and create a new class which inherits from MonoBehaviour.
 At the bottom of the python file create an instance of that class.

 Create 5 functions in the class, Start, EarlyUpdate, Update, LateUpdate, FixedUpdate each with the argument "self" in them.
 Add a "pass" in each of these functions for now.
-Note : if you want to pass a variable into the class when creating it you can add extra arguments to the start class which basically acts like "def __innit__"
+Note : if you want to pass a variable into the class when creating it you can add extra arguments to the start class which basically acts like "def "__innit__"

-Create a Screen, Camera and Box class, as seen in the demo file
+Create a Screen, Camera and Box class in the start function, as seen in the demo file

-If you want to actually make a game, try looking at some of the code in the [Demo File](Demo.py) and the [Game Example File](Game Example/Game_Example.py) to see what functions you can use.
+If you want to actually make a game, try looking at some of the code in the [Demo File](Demo.py) and the [Game Example File](Game Example) to see what functions you can use.

 ## Info